allisonbarnaud/budget-mate/README.md

 A fair number of components are Works in Progress (as labelled above).

+The aesthetics, look and feel are also in progress.

 This project is planned to be deployed on AWS, with the database being replaced with dynamodb.

 3. LESSONS LEARNED